felixblaschke/simple_animations/README.md

 - `CustomAnimationBuilder`

 have a constructor parameter `developerMode` that can be set to `true`.
 It will connect to the closest `AnimationDeveloperTools` widget.

+With `developerMode` enabled, the developer toolbar drives the animation.
+The widget's normal playback instruction, such as `control` or `delay`, is not applied while debugging.

 **Example**